JuliaPackageComparisons/JuliaPackageComparisons.github.io/docs/comparisons/dataio/fileio.md

 ## Overview
 Because most packages work for different files, they are not in direct competition, and a comparison does not make much sense.
 It is more appropriate to compare options that all operate on the same file type, or with the same purpose.
 With that said, here is a comparison of all the packages on this page:
-{{ star_history FileIO ImageIO CSV Arrow Parquet MAT XLSX JSON JSON2 JSON3 JSONBase LazyJSON BSON LightBSON JSONRPC JLD2 JLD}}
+{{ star_history FileIO ImageIO CSV Arrow Parquet MAT XLSX JSON JSON2 JSON3 JSONBase LazyJSON BSON LightBSON JSONRPC JLD2 JLD JLSO JDF Serde}}

 ## Packages
 There are three types of subsections under "Packages":